 Head back to the hotel for the evening.

 Overnight in Beijing

 Begin the day very early with a visit to the Temple of Heaven.
-Before entering the temple, explore the surrounding grounds, which provide some unique insight into daily Chinese activity.
+Before entering the temple, explore the surrounding grounds, which provides some unique insight into the daily Chinese activity.
 From Tai Chi, Kung Fu and sabre practice to meditation, tango, and gymnastics, physical exercise is considered an essential start to the day for the Chinese.
-Alternatively, some Chinese begin the day practicing water calligraphy; writing with giant brushes dipped in water on the park’s flagstones; an aesthetically pleasing act which quickly evaporates.
+Alternatively, there might have a chance to see some Chinese begin the day practicing water calligraphy; writing with giant brushes dipped in water on the park’s flagstones; an aesthetically pleasing act which quickly evaporates.

 Continue on with a visit to the Temple itself, marked by both simplicity and symbolism.
 Displaying touches of Buddhism and Taoism, the temple was once used by Emperors to direct authority on earth from the heavens.

 Continue next to the discrete White Cloud Temple, where Taoist monks wear their hair in chignons and superstitious visitors can touch the sculpture-murals representing the twelve Chinese Zodiac animals.
 For those with enough time to spare, pay a visit to the Niujie Mosque, a place that showcases the expansion of Muslim merchants from Central Asia to China.

 Lunch will be had around noon; a vegetarian meal located in the in the downtown section of the city.

 In the afternoon, pay a visit to the Yonghe Temple, the most visited temple in town.
 A Tibetan Buddhist temple, Yonghe is famous for its 18-meter high Buddha statue made from only one block of wood.